Photo Friday with Matt Eich’s Carry Me Ohio

 An extensive photo essay produced over six years, Matt Eich’s Carry Me Ohio, alternates between hope and despair.
 The complexity and depth of emotions contained in these photographs are difficult to explain.
 At once, we are presented with utter poverty, illness, and violence, then we find intimate family moments, second chances, and small victories.

-In his statement on the project, Eich explains that this now impoverished area of Southern Ohio was once a rich mining community between the 1820s and 1960s.
-Once the mining corporations stripped the area of its resources, they left, taking of the families’ sources of income along with them.
+In his statement on the project, Eich explains that this impoverished area of Southern Ohio was a rich mining community between the 1820s and 1960s.
+Once the mining corporations stripped the area of its resources, they left, taking families’ sources of income along with them.
 In an interview, Eich concisely articulates this as a pattern throughout America when he states, “The American Dream in many ways was built on the backs of these people that are largely forgotten, and that’s not just in Ohio, but that’s something you can find in any state that you go to.”

 "Poverty is more than the lack of monies; it is the deprivation of opportunity and has a lasting emotional resonance for the individuals who live within its grasp.
 These images strive to remember a forgotten place and a unique time in American history."